andreaUNAM/cringecentral/live_slug_reaction.md

 Boba's voice broke his train of thought.
 "I've got a parting gift for you, Mando."
 He could always use a new weapon, although he wished Fett would stop making an event out of this because it was worsening his anxiety.
 "Well," Boba continued, "it's not a gift for *you*, but I figured you needed the extra push, so I did you the favor of taking the first steps."
 He reached into one of the pouches on his belt and pulled out a small package.
 He handed it over to Din as he said, "The rest is up to you."

 It was a belt buckle.
 Din unwrapped it facedown, so the first thing he saw was the latches used to secure it to the belt.
 The craftsmanship looked exquisite.
 Gingerly, he grabbed it between thumb and index finger and turned it over.
-All polished silver, with a black mudhorn carved in the center, the same design as the one on his shoulder.
+All polished silver, with a black mudhorn carved in the center, the same design as the one on his pauldron.
 He'd be lying if he said he hadn't been thinking of something similar ever since Cobb had stepped out of his room that night.
 "Thank you, but...
 Isn't it too much?"

 Boba rubbed the bridge of his nose.
 "This man is fiercely loyal to his town and his people, and yet he's willing to leave that behind and go live in a flying tin can with you and bounce around the Outer Rim picking up the galaxy's scum.
 Djarin... you are impossible.
 And rather thick up in the skull area."